Bin-ze/Food_Calories_detection/copy-paste/README.md

 We have annotated 380 pieces of data of 10 categories, and generated more data through this method for training the network.
 Got very high accuracy.

-**Instructions:**
+**Strat:**

-    python  example.py
+        run  python  example.py

-will Generate as many images as you want
+will Generate as many images as you want.